maratai/craftery/sff.md

 **Nota bene**: Categories are for my own organizational purposes.
 I'm not interested in flamewars about subsubsubgenres, thanks.
+Also, I'm a *very slow* reader.

 # Military Fantasy
 - Miles Cameron.
 The Traitor Son Cycle #1 *The Red Knight*. **currently reading** (well, after I snatch it back from Joe).